Lonero-Team/hashbolt/docs/premise.md

 ---

 # Premise
 Many different cryptocurrencies have masternodes that are insustainable and doesn't help in adaptability in the long run.
 Lonero's masternode system aims to be different and to create a creative way to limit network congestion on a blockchain network.
+We don't want a network centered around high fees or long transaction times.

 ---